mfcrespo/contacts_importer/README.md

 This is a contacts importer app built in Ruby on Rails 6.1.

-This README would normally document whatever steps are necessary to get the application up and running.
+This app allows to user, to upload CSV files and validate the registers into CSV file.

 ## To run this project you have to run: